 But as we all know, everything we do in cyberspace leaves a track.
 Our social media updates, browsing history, or search engines queries leave footprints.
 And these come back to us in the form of targeted advertising.

 Create ads that don’t overstep anybody’s boundaries.
 There’s a fine line between an inviting ad and one that creeps out your viewers.
+After all, You don’t want your target audience to resort to using ad-blocking software because you’re bombarding them with too many ads.
 Here are a few tips on how to do it:

 Before you embark on your targeted advertising journey, try collecting data through traditional methods first.
 There are plenty of ways to do this as data collection isn’t a new thing.
 Surveys, recommendations, and feedback can be good sources.